James Jansen – Chief Executive

 Sue joined GSGSSI in November 2017 following a five month secondment.
 Prior to this she worked as a fisheries ecologist on the South Georgia Project at the British Antarctic Survey for eight years, which included overwintering at King Edward Point and spending considerable time on commercial fishing vessels as a scientific observer and conducting research surveys.
 Sue brings valuable practical experience and scientific understanding to this management post.

-Dr Jennifer Lee – Environment Officer
+Jennifer Lee – Environment Officer (part-time)

 Jennifer joined GSGSSI in March 2012, and has been working in sub-Antarctic and Antarctic terrestrial systems since 2006.
 She has a particular interest in invasive species management and biosecurity.
 Having previously worked in research, she is enjoying using her scientific background to inform management decisions.